alphagov/registers-tech-docs/source/documentation/getting_started/quick_start.md

 * [find a specific item within a register](#get-item-item-hash)
 * [download the full contents of a register in a ZIP file](#get-download-register)

-For example, `GET /record/BIR` is the endpoint for Birmingham City Council in the `local-authority-eng` register, and 'BIR' is the `field-value`.

 **3. Choose the format of the response.**

 You can choose from the following response formats, and adding the appropriate suffix to the request URL: